asamba/asamba/_posts/2020-02-23-Messaging-At-Ease-Powered-By-Kafka.md

 * Ah, the commits and the bulk requests
     - Choice of committing the data at choice rather than just auto-commit and so it helps in re-play of messages.
 And I can do bulk request as a choice.
+I just repub the message moving the offset - rather than asking upstream producers to send again!

-Given the management, monitoring and others features like connect, streams are super nice; I think the power kafka brings is the choice and the flexibility it brings at the producer, consumer level which can be implemented by engineer for the use-case that is right and fit-for-purpose!
+Besides monitoring, security and management features and the cluster configuration that Kafka brings to be table -- I think the real power is the choice and flexibilty it brings to the engineers/developers when they produce/consume the message that is right and fit-for-purpose for that particular flow.